Top push ad networks

 Understanding Japan’s seasonal calendar is vital for effective marketing.
 While this may seem straightforward, it’s important to grasp the unique cultural significance of Japanese holidays.
 For instance, Christmas in Japan resembles Valentine’s Day more than a family gathering, often celebrated with partners or friends at parties.
 Conversely, New Year’s is a family-centered occasion marked by visits to Shinto shrines.
 Tailoring your eCommerce ads to align with these specific events will enhance audience engagement.

-To thrive in the Japanese market, start by translating your landing page into Japanese and adopting the local currency, yen.
-A high-quality translation is critical, as a significant majority of Japanese consumers are not proficient in English.
-Additionally, your creatives should reflect the nuances of Japanese culture.
+To succeed in the Japanese market, begin by translating your landing page into Japanese and using the local currency — yen.
+It’s essential to have a high-quality translation, as most Japanese consumers aren’t fluent in English.
+Furthermore, your marketing materials should resonate with the subtleties of Japanese culture.

 Don’t overlook the importance of page load speed — one-third of users expect a web page to load in two seconds or less.
 These adjustments can significantly boost your conversion rates and potentially enhance your ROI by 50%.
 Based on our findings, Popunder mobile ads emerged as the most effective format for driving conversions in our campaigns.

-Before launching a campaign on HilltopAds, ensure you’re registered as an advertiser.
+Before launching a campaign on the HilltopAds ad network, ensure you’re registered as an advertiser.
 To create your campaign:

 It’s also required to set up Postback for tracking campaign results.
 For guidance on Postback and its placeholders, refer to our comprehensive guide.